What is a keyboard?

 The computer keyboard may seem complicated, but its design is actually based around typewriters that have been used for more than a hundred years.

-Once you get some practice, you'll find that you have no trouble typing capitals, entering symbols or quickly tapping out letters and emails on a keyboard.
+Once you get some practise, you'll find that you have no trouble typing capitals, entering symbols or quickly tapping out letters and emails on a keyboard.

 Next up, we look at the other way you can control a computer in the What is a mouse? activity.